Todd Sherman

 TODD SHERMAN

-Todd Sherman, born in territory of Alaska, is an Emeritus Dean of the College of Liberal Arts (CLA) and Emeritus Professor of Art.
+Todd Sherman, born in the territory of Alaska, is an Emeritus Dean of the College of Liberal Arts (CLA) and Emeritus Professor of Art.
 He taught printmaking and other art classes for the University of Alaska Fairbanks (UAF) Art Department and served as CLA’s Dean from 2012 to 2020.
 He received a BA in Art from UAF and an MFA from Pratt Institute in Brooklyn, N.Y.
 His artwork has been shown in over 40 solo shows and well over 100 group exhibitions since 1977.
 His work is in private and public collections in Alaska, the U.S.A., Spain and Thailand.